FabricationSarosh Mulla & 88 community volunteers

 Dimensions12m long x 12m wide x 6m high

-From the architect.
+Text description provided by the architects.
 The Longbush Ecosanctuary Welcome Shelter is an innovative environmental education space designed, constructed and operated by a group of passionate volunteers, with the support of local businesses and charitable organisations.